SanderMertens/flecs/docs/Manual.md

 This signature matches all entities that have `Position`, but not have `Velocity`.
 An expression with a `NOT` column does not pass any data into a system, which means that the `ecs_term` function is guaranteed to return `NULL` for a column.

 #### Optional
 The optional operator allows a signature to both match entities with and without a specific component.
-An exampole with an optional operator is:
+An example with an optional operator is:

 ```
 Position, ?Velocity